JayCurrington/Crafty/diary.md

 # Diary Entries FYP:

+## 9 October 2025:
+Abstract, risks and mitigations, timeline, and bibliography complete and will be turned in tonight.
+This weekend I plan on working on some basic game feature lists, finding my reference games, and beginning to look into video game design patterns.

 ## 7 October 2025:
 I have continued to write my assertation.
 I am slightly behind schedule with my abstract as the research needed has been more than expected, however I am ahead of schedule with my resources list for my bibliography.
 My research has centered around game engines and the pros and cons of the different ones.
 I still need some research on game programming design.
 I will be completing my abstract tonight, if not tomorrow morning and beginning my risk assesment tomorrow.